CRBT-Team/Purplet/sites/purplet.js.org/docs/api/interfaces/Feature.md

 ### [IS\_FEATURE]

-• **[IS\_FEATURE]**: ``true``
+• **[IS\_FEATURE]**: `true`

 #### Defined in

 [packages/purplet/src/lib/feature.ts:92](https://github.com/CRBT-Team/Purplet/blob/b72b1ee/packages/purplet/src/lib/feature.ts#L92)

-___
+---

 ### applicationCommands

 • `Optional` **applicationCommands**: [`DataHook`](../modules.md#datahook)<`RESTPostAPIApplicationCommandsJSONBody`[]\>

 Called to resolve this feature's application commands.
 Return an array of commands to be registered to Discord.
 If your command is not returned here, it may be deleted.

 In development mode, you must set the `UNSTABLE_PURPLET_COMMAND_GUILDS` environment variable to a comma separated list of guild IDs to register commands to.
 Commands may also cleared on bot shutdown.

 Currently, only global application commands are supported.
 You can manually use the REST API to add guild-level ones, but this will interfere with development mode's behavior of overwriting commands.

 #### Inherited from